zhengchangsulab/ProSampler/README.md

 	- site - The binding sites of each motif.
 	- spic - The input format for SPIC program used to compare motifs.

--m  <n, number of motifs to be output (default: All)>
+-m	<number of motifs to be output (default: All)>
     	ProSampler finds all the motifs in the dataset, but the user can choose to output the top n of them.

 -f	<number of cycles of Gibbs sampling to identify preliminary motifs (default: 100)>
 	A number of cycles are needed to identify preliminary motifs.